Pregnancy Care 5 min read

 • Consistent weight loss

-Risks may include a low birth weight, premature delivery, and developmental issues.
+Risks include low birth weight, premature delivery, and developmental issues.

 Too Much Weight Gain